foo123/HAAR.js/Readme.md

 The configuration would be the same inside a browser

 ####Supporting parallel computation
- The [parallel.js](https://github.com/adambom/parallel.js) library is included in this repository, see the _face.html_ example for how to use
+ The [parallel.js](https://github.com/adambom/parallel.js) library is included in this repository, see the _face.html_ example for how to use.
+ In most cases using parallel computation (if supported) can be much faster (eg _eye.html_ example)

 ###Where to find Haar Cascades xml files to use for feature detection